-Once you've formatted your document you may 'debug' it, i.e. browse through the errors (La)TFX reported.
-If you have GNU Emacs 24 or later, you may also have a look at a nicely formatted list of all errors and warnings reported by the compiler.
+Once you've formatted your document you may 'debug' it, i.e. browse through the errors (La)TEX reported.
+You may also have a look at a nicely formatted list of all errors and warnings reported by the compiler.

 TeX-next-error arg reparse